knkrn5/Programming-Concepts/oops/oops.md

 - Variables (called fields or attributes)
 - Methods (functions defined in the class)
-- Inner classes, constants, etc.
+- Inner classes (Nested class), constants, etc.

 - Types of Members: